corndeladmin/tech-docs/src/js/environment-variables.md

 Now that we can access environment variables in our code, we can have a clean separation between configuration and logic.
-We can also store and use sensitive information like database passwords securely without commiting them to version control.
+We can also store and use sensitive information like database passwords securely without committing them to version control.